xlucn/dotfiles/README.md

 ![](https://github.com/OliverLew/oliverlew.github.io/blob/pictures/fbterm.png?raw=true)

-There is some programms that can work under linux console (tty) without X. After getting familiar with those programms, you can become quite efficient working without a DE/WM.
+There is some programs that can work under linux console (tty) without X. After getting familiar with those programs, you can become quite efficient working without a DE/WM.
 And I configured a usable environment to make it more enjoyable.

 To install configs specifically for them: